aws-samples/amazon-es-service-recommended-alarms/README.md

 ## Introduction

-The AmazonESRecommendedAlarm utility enables you to quickly create and manage CloudWatch metric alarms for your Amazon ES domain.
+The AmazonESRecommendedAlarm utility enables you to quickly create and manage [CloudWatch metric alarms](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html) for your [Amazon ES](https://aws.amazon.com/elasticsearch-service/) domain.
 Amazon ES domains send performance metrics to Amazon CloudWatch every minute.
-You can view the metrics and monitor the performance of your cluster in the Amazon Elasticsearch Service console.
+You can view the metrics and monitor the performance of your cluster in the [Amazon Elasticsearch Service console](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-managedomains-cloudwatchmetrics.html).

 Hosting production grade Amazon ES cluster necessitates setting up alerts for critical metrics to send notification to operations team in case of any threshold breach.
 With Amazon CloudWatch, you can monitor your application workloads, create alarms, set thresholds for alarms.

-CloudWatch alarm uses Simple Notification Service (SNS) to send notification in near-real time of any metric exceeds a specified value for some amount of time.
+CloudWatch alarm uses [Amazon Simple Notification Service (SNS)](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-managedomains-cloudwatchmetrics.html) to send notification in near-real time of any metric exceeds a specified value for some amount of time.
 For example, you might want AWS to email you if your cluster health status is red for longer than one minute.
 Amazon ES recommends critical metrics you must setup alarm to avoid interruption for production cluster.
 Following are recommended alarm for Amazon ES cluster.
 For more information, see [Recommended CloudWatch Alarms](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/cloudwatch-alarms.html).

 |Metric| Alarm|
 | :--- | :--- |